microsoft/pyright/docs/typed-libraries.md

 ```

 ### Annotating Decorators
 Decorators modify the behavior of a class or a function.
-Providing annotations for decorators is straightforward if the decorator retrains the original signature of the decorated function.
+Providing annotations for decorators is straightforward if the decorator retains the original signature of the decorated function.

 ```python
 _F = TypeVar("_F", bound=Callable[..., Any])